-Thomas Curry is a Director at Saxena White and manages the Firm’s Delaware office.
-He represents investors in corporate governance matters, with a particular focus on M&A litigation in the Delaware Court of Chancery.
+Thomas Curry is a Director at Saxena White and manages the Firm’s Delaware office and corporate governance litigation team.
+He represents institutional and individual investors in asserting their rights through litigation, with a particular focus on matters before the Delaware Court of Chancery.

 Mr. Curry has served as lead or co-lead investors’ counsel in several of the most significant and highest profile corporate governance and shareholder rights matters to arise in recent years, including Employees Retirement System of the City of St. Louis v.
 Jones, et al., where he achieved a settlement of shareholder derivative claims brought on behalf of FirstEnergy Corp. that included a landmark $180 million monetary recovery as well as the departures of six defendants from the company’s board of directors and other wide-ranging governance reforms.

 In another recent shareholder derivative action, International Union of Operating Engineers and Orlando Police Pension Fund v.
 Ressler, et al., Mr. Curry achieved a settlement of claims brought on behalf of J2 Global, Inc. that relieved the company of obligations to pay more than $71 million in future management fees and capital contributions in connection with an allegedly-conflicted related-party investment agreement, while also instituting a new board-level related-party transactions policy.